 Plus, it gives me a chance to use my cast iron pan.
 I’m convinced cast iron makes everything taste just a little bit better.

 You’ll notice this recipe uses coconut aminos.
 Have you tried this before?
-It’s a liquid made from coconut sap.
-It’s dark and salty and a little sweet.
-It’s similar in taste to soy sauce—but without the soy.
+It’s a liquid made from coconut sap which is dark, salty and a little sweet.
+The flavor is similar to soy sauce—but without the soy.
 It’s also gluten-free!

 If you’re like me and always looking for a way to keep your family’s sugar intake on the low side, this recipe has you covered.
 I use a honey alternative and a no-sugar-added ketchup.

 Choose Your Ingredients Wisely

 You need 4 chicken thighs for this skillet dinner.
 Thighs are richer and more tender because they have a higher amount of fat than chicken breasts.
 (This is the reason I use thighs in my white chicken chili as well.)